 Enter seasonal children’s consignment sales!

-If you are trying to keep you children clothed without breaking the bank and you’ve never shopped a seasonal children’s consignment sale then you are totally missing out!
-I now have three growing children, and honestly don’t know how I’d keep these kids dressed if it wasn’t for consignment sales.
+If you are trying to keep your children clothed without breaking the bank and you’ve never shopped a seasonal children’s consignment sale then you are totally missing out!
+I now have three growing children, and honestly, don’t know how I’d keep these kids dressed if it wasn’t for consignment sales.

 5 Tips for Shopping Consignment